mayel/bonfire-app/docs/building/add-a-new-widget.md

 ```

-We'll include our widget in the profile page, the view for which lives in the [Bonfire.UI.Me](http://bonfire.ui.me/) extension, a library that deals with all the views related to user profiles and settings.
+We'll include our widget in the user profile page, located in the [Bonfire.UI.Me](https://github.com/bonfire-networks/bonfire_ui_me) extension, a library that deals with all the views related to user profiles and settings.

-The `Bonfire.UI.Me.ProfileLive` `mount` function looks like:
+The `Bonfire.UI.Me.ProfileLive` [mount function](https://github.com/bonfire-networks/bonfire_ui_me/blob/main/lib/views/profile/profile_live.ex#L34) looks like:

 ```elixir
   def mount(_params, _session, socket) do